An anti-abortion activist confronts pro-choice campaigners in Dublin, 15 May 2018 | Brian Lawless/PA Wire/PA Images. All rights reserved

 Screenshot from the anti-abortion Love Both’s online donations page

 Money has been “pouring in from small donors” ahead of the referendum.
 Irish law prohibits political donations from non-Irish citizens and residents.
 Ireland’s Standards in Public Office Commission (SIPO) says: “The purpose of these prohibitions is to protect against interference by foreign individuals or entities in Ireland’s domestic political processes, including elections and referendums.
 Prohibited donations must be refused or returned.”

-An automated email from The Life Institute said our donation would support a poster campaign in Irish cities and towns from Dublin to Donegal, and asked non-Irish donors to “please let us know and we will refund your donation immediately.”
-None of the other anti-abortion groups included this option for non-Irish donors in their thank you emails or donations receipts.
+An automated email from the Life Institute said our donation would support a poster campaign in Irish cities and towns from Dublin to Donegal, and asked non-Irish donors to “please let us know and we will refund your donation immediately.”
+None of the other anti-abortion groups included this option for non-Irish donors in their thank-you emails or donation receipts.

-We tried to make similar, small donations to four pro-choice campaigns (Abortion Rights Campaign, Together for Yes, and Coalition to Repeal the Eighth Amendment) online but they all specifically asked us to confirm that we were “either a citizen of the Irish Republic, or a permanent resident in Ireland.”
+We tried to make similar, small donations to pro-choice campaigns (Abortion Rights Campaign, Together for Yes, and Coalition to Repeal the Eighth Amendment) online, but they all specifically asked us to confirm that we were “either a citizen of the Irish Republic, or a permanent resident in Ireland”.
 Amnesty International Ireland’s referendum campaign wouldn’t accept a donation online at all without an Irish address.